 How do they work?
 When should you use them?
-Let’s take a closer look…
+Read on to find out.

 A high EigenCentrality score indicates a strong influence over other nodes in the network.
 It is useful because it indicates not just direct influence, but also implies influence over nodes more than one ‘hop’ away.